 Municipal officials and project advocates were not consulted before the proposal to cancel or delay projects was announced.
 RIDOT seems to have made arbitrary and unilateral decisions about the suitability of projects which had been carefully developed over years or even decades.

-Projects proposed to be canceled or delayed include the William C. O’Neill (South County) Bike Path extension in South Kingstown, the Woonasquatucket Greenway extension, City Walk, and critical on-road connections in Providence, the Ten Mile River Greenway extension in East Providence, the Melville Connector in Portsmouth, the Trestle Trail in Coventry to connect to paths in Connecticut, the Blackstone Bikeway in Woonsocket, the Warren Bike Path, and the East Main Road Shared Use Path in Middletown.
-RIDOT is also proposing to raid the Green Economy Bond Contingency Account, which would mean extra funding approved by voters in 2016 and 2018 for bike projects would instead be used for general fund projects such as toll gantries, a new project in western Cranston, and expansions to the RIDOT legal office.
+Projects proposed to be eliminated or delayed include the William C. O’Neill (South County) Bike Path extension in South Kingstown, the Woonasquatucket Greenway extension, City Walk and critical on-road connections in Providence, the Ten Mile River Greenway extension in East Providence, the Melville Connector in Portsmouth, the Trestle Trail in Coventry to connect to paths in Connecticut, the Blackstone Bikeway in Woonsocket, the Warren Bike Path, and the East Main Road Shared Use Path in Middletown.

 Many local advocacy groups are frustrated.
 “The State promised that the South County Bike Path would begin this final section in 2017.” said David Smith of the Friends of the William C. O’Neill South County Bike Path.
 “RIDOT dragged its feet, even as the Town of Narragansett voted three times in support of the extension.
 In 2018, RIDOT still did nothing, and now proposes arbitrarily changing the route, slashing the funding, and delaying the project further.
 South County might have to wait until 2025 for the path to get to its destination at Narragansett Town Beach.”